-In the underwriting agreement, the underwriters have agreed, subject to the terms and conditions set forth therein, to purchase all the securities offered hereby if any of the securities are purchased.
-The trust has been advised by the underwriters that the underwriters propose initially to offer the offered securities at the respective prices set forth on the cover page of this prospectus supplement, and to certain dealers at those prices less a concession not in excess of 0.180% per class A-1 note, 0.185% per class A-2 note, 0.190% per class A-3 note, 0.195% per class A-4 note, 0.200% per class A-5-1 certificate, 0.200% per class A-5-2 certificate, 0.009% per class A-IO-1 certificate, 0.009% per class A-IO-2 certificate, 0.240% per class B note and 0.245% per class C note.
-The underwriters may allow and dealers may reallow to other dealers a discount not in excess of 0.090% per class A-1 note, 0.095% per class A-2 note, 0.095% per class A-3 note, 0.095% per class A-4 note, 0.100% per class A-5-1 certificate, 0.100% per class A-5-2 certificate, 0.045% per class A-IO-1 certificate, 0.045% per class A-IO-2 certificate, 0.120% per class B note and 0.125% per class C note.
+In the underwriting agreement, the underwriters have agreed, subject to the terms and conditions set forth therein, to purchase all the notes offered hereby if any of the notes are purchased.
+The trust has been advised by the underwriters that the underwriters propose initially to offer the offered notes at the respective prices set forth on the cover page of this prospectus supplement, and to certain dealers at those prices less a concession not in excess of 0.138% per class A-1 note, 0.156% per class A-2 note, 0.180% per class A-3 note, 0.198% per class A-4 note, 0.1026% per class A-IO note, 0.234% per class B note and 0.252% per class C note.
+The underwriters may allow and dealers may reallow to other dealers a discount not in excess of 0.069% per class A-1 note, 0.078% per class A-2 note, 0.090% per class A-3 note, 0.99% per class A-4 note, 0.0513% per class A-IO note, 0.117% per class B note and 0.126% per class C note.
 After the initial offering, prices, concessions and reallowances may be changed.

 The underwriting agreement provides that the obligations of the underwriters thereunder are subject to certain conditions precedent, including the delivery of certain legal opinions by their counsel.
-The underwriters are committed to take and pay for all of the offered securities if any are taken.
-The depositor and The First Marblehead Corporation have agreed in the underwriting agreement to indemnify the underwriters and their controlling persons against certain liabilities in connection with the offer and sale of the offered securities.
+The underwriters are committed to take and pay for all of the offered notes if any are taken.
+The depositor and The First Marblehead Corporation have agreed in the underwriting agreement to indemnify the underwriters and their controlling persons against certain liabilities in connection with the offer and sale of the offered notes.

-The underwriters propose to offer the offered securities for resale initially at the offering price set forth on the cover page hereof.
+The underwriters propose to offer the offered notes for resale initially at the offering price set forth on the cover page hereof.
 After the initial offering, the offering price and other selling terms may be changed at any time without notice.

-The trust has informed the underwriters that it does not intend to apply for listing of the securities through the National Association of Securities Dealers Automated Quotation System.
+The trust has informed the underwriters that it does not intend to apply for listing of the notes through the National Association of Securities Dealers Automated Quotation System.

-The offered securities are new issues of securities with no established trading market.
-The depositor has been advised by the underwriters that the underwriters intend to make a market in the offered securities but are not obligated to do so and may discontinue market making at any time without notice.
-No assurance can be given as to the liquidity of the trading market for the offered securities.
+The offered notes are new issues of securities with no established trading market.
+The depositor has been advised by the underwriters that the underwriters intend to make a market in the offered notes but are not obligated to do so and may discontinue market making at any time without notice.
+No assurance can be given as to the liquidity of the trading market for the offered notes.